Yu-Gi-Oh! VRAINS: Plot

 After the fight against Bohman, LINK VRAINS is shut down and Ai disappear together with Yusaku's robot, Roboppi.
 Replacing LINK VRAINS, SOL Technology develops a humanoid robot SOLtis, which Ai and Roboppi uses to infiltrate SOL Technology and attack its high executive, Queen.
-Knowing he'll be the next target, Skye's older brother, Akira, enlists the help of Playmaker and his friends as well as Hanoi once more to protect him.
+Knowing he'll be the next target, Skye's older brother, Akira, enlists the help of Playmaker and his friends as well as Knights of Hanoi once more to protect him.
 Ai and Roboppi manage to defeat everyone except Playmaker, Soulburner, and Varis, who are forced to fight decoys.
 After defeating Akira and taking over SOL Technology, Ai reopens LINK VRAINS and delivers a message for Playmaker that tells the whereabout of his location.
 Yusaku confronts Ai alone, leading the two of them to duel.
 Ai explains that Lightning left behind a simulation that shows the world will be destroyed if Ai is the only Ignis left.
-Fearing that he'll become like Lightning and Bohman, Ai decides to end his life either by Playmaker's hand if he loses or by scattering his data into the SOLtis if he wins.
+Fearing that he'll become like Lightning and Bohman, Ai decides to end his life either by Playmaker's hand if he loses or by scattering his free will into the SOLtis if he wins.
 Despite Playmaker's attempt to dissuade Ai, he still refuses to back down, forcing Playmaker to defeat him.
 In his last moment, Ai reveals that within the simulations, Yusaku always ends up dying protecting him, which is a future that he wishes to avoid.
-Months after the final battle, everyone moves on with their lives and Yusaku goes on a journey.
+Three months after the final battle, everyone moves on with their lives and Yusaku goes on a journey.
 Somewhere within the network, Ai is revealed to be alive.

+Yusaku is committed to becoming a role model for children.